mattermost/docs/source/comply/legal-hold.rst

 1. Go to **System Console > Plugins > Legal Hold Plugin**, and select **Create new**.
 2. Enter a name for the Legal Hold.
-3. Specify the user names or user groups of custodians you want to place on Legal Hold.
+3. Specify the user names or user groups of users you want to place on Legal Hold.
 4. (Optional) Public channels are excluded by default.
-You can choose to include public channels that the specified users or user groups are members of, if preferred.
+You can choose to include public channels that the specified users or user groups are members of, if preferred; however, doing so will significantly increase the amount of data held based on the number public channels available.
-5. Specify the number of days custodians are placed in Legal Hold with a start date.
+5. Specify the number of days that users are placed in Legal Hold with a start date.
 An end date is optional.
-6. Select **Create Legal Hold**.
+6. Select **Create Legal Hold**. `Downloadable data <#download-legal-hold-data>`__ won't be available until the next scheduled job runs.

 Manage Legal Holds
 ^^^^^^^^^^^^^^^^^^